cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 ```

 It is important to note that while turning test isolation `off` may improve the
-overall performance of end-to-end tests, previous tests could be impact the
+overall performance of end-to-end tests, however, it can also cause state to "leak"
+between tests.
+This can make later tests dependent on the results of earlier
-browser state.
-It is important to be extremely mindful of how test are written
+tests, and potentially cause misleading test failures.
+It is important to be
+extremely mindful of how tests are written when using this mode, and ensure
-when using this mode and ensure tests continue to run independent from one
+that tests continue to run independently of one another.
-other.

 <Badge type="danger">For example</Badge>the following tests are not independent
 nor deterministic: